Drek282/PsychoStats/README.md

 Future Plans

-Heat map overviews and support for Firearms and Team Fortress Classic.
+Heat map overviews and support for Team Fortress Classic.

 If it's possible, support for Alien Swarm: Reactive Drop.